• Skip to primary navigation

 linguine with prawns in a shallow casserole pot, topped with chopped parsley and whole king prawns.
 Image for Pinterest.

-Prawn pasta or shrimp pasta is such a classic Italian recipe and one of the most loved, especially in the summertime.
+Prawn linguine or shrimp linguine is such a classic Italian recipe and one of the most loved, especially in the summertime.

 So it's time to share my secret recipe for authentic Italian Linguine con gamberi!

-Growing up in Sicily, my mum would make this simple prawn pasta every sunday over summer, and it was my absolute favourite pasta dish.
+Growing up in Sicily, my mum would make this simple prawn pasta every Sunday over the summer, and it was my absolute favorite pasta recipe.

 Smothered in a fresh tomato sauce with garlic and lemon, linguine with prawns is such a simple yet sophisticated dish sure to wow guests at the dinner table.